-Governments can develop a national housing strategy, facilitate cross sectoral and jurisdictional collaborations, and develop a prevention-oriented funding strategy with associated targets/indicators and focus on poverty reduction.
-Building standards can be established that reduce weather exposure risks.
-Housing development should be avoided in areas with exposure to natural and manmade disasters, including environmental contamination.
+Developing a national housing strategy, cross sectoral and jurisdictional collaborations, prevention-oriented funding strategy with associated targets/indicators and focus on poverty reduction.
+Establishing building standards that support risk remediation.
+Avoiding housing development in areas with exposure to natural and manmade disasters, including environmental contamination.
 Requirements may include a temporary shelter plan for crises and a permanent plan generally.
 Other responses that are less impactful, responsive, and permanent: slum remediation/improvement; better quality temporary street dwellings; warming and cooling centres; public water.

-→ Services and systems
+ightarrow Services and systems

-There is a need to facilitate access to affordable and weather resilient housing.
+Facilitated access to affordable and weather resilient housing.
 For those with more complex physical or mental health challenges, supportive housing models may be required (e.g., Housing First).